-- Driveways and parking areas shall comply with the Gunnison County LUR and the Gunnison County adopted fire codes. - 2.
+- 1. Driveways and parking areas shall comply with the Gunnison County LUR. - 2.
 All parking plans will be assessed per the building usage and the Lot size.

 Commercial development is required to provide and maintain the following number of parking spaces: